1. Jainism was founded by__________.

 Explanation: Built between 11th–13th centuries, they are noted for marble architecture.

-65. The colossal statue of Gomateshwara (Bahubali) at Shravanabelagola was built in:
+65. The colossal statue of Gomateshwara (Bahubali) at Shravanabelagola was built in__________.

 A) 10th century CE